Overview

 Perform other duties determined appropriate by the chairperson of the WIB/REB.

-business, community, and public interests.
+Youth Council members, who serve for three-year terms, together represent a wide range of business, community, and public interests.
 Members include representatives from youth service agencies, public housing authorities and Job Corps; parents of eligible youth seeking services; voting members of the Metro North Regional Employment Board; and others, including area youth.

 Youth Council Membership